The Tur\'an Density of 4-Uniform Tight Cycles: Introduction

 One of the most fundamental problems in extremal combinatorics is understanding those graphs avoiding a fixed forbidden graph $F$.
 The first results in this area were for graphs forbidding a clique $K_s$: Mantel \cite{Man07} in 1907 (for $s=3)$ and Tur\'an \cite{Tu41} in 1941 (for all $s$) showed that the densest $K_s$-free graph on $n$ vertices is a balanced blowup of $K_{s-1}$, i.e., a complete $(s-1)$-partite graph.
 In general, given a graph $F$, its \emph{Tur\'an number} $\ex(n,F)$ is defined to be the maximum number of edges in any $F$-free graph on $n$ vertices.
 In many cases, it is impractical to determine the Tur\'an number exactly --- instead, we usually study the \emph{Tur\'an density} $\pi(F)=\lim_{n\to\infty}\ex(n,F)/\binom n2$, which limit is known to exist.

 A celebrated theorem of Erd\H os, Stone, and Simonovits \cite{ErSt46,ErSi66} shows that $\pi(F)=1-\frac 1{\chi(F)-1}$ for any graph $F$.
 Note that this is the density of a balanced blowup of the clique $K_{\chi(F)-1}$.
-Indeed, we have a stronger structural result: any construction attaining $\ex(n,F)$ differs from a complete $(\chi(F)-1)$-partite graph in at most $o(n^2)$ edges as $n\to\infty$.
+Shortly thereafter, Erd\H os and Simonovits \cite{Er67,Er68,Si68} proved a stronger structural result: any construction attaining $\ex(n,F)$ differs from a complete $(\chi(F)-1)$-partite graph in at most $o(n^2)$ edges as $n\to\infty$.

 We may define Tur\'an numbers of $r$-uniform hypergraphs, henceforth called \emph{$r$-graphs}, analogously.
 If $F$ is an $r$-graph, then $\ex(n,F)$ is defined to be the maximum number of edges in an $F$-free $r$-graph on $n$ vertices, and its Tur\'an density is $\pi(F)=\lim_{n\to\infty}\ex(n,F)/\binom nr$.
 The $F$-free $r$-graphs attaining $\ex(n,F)$ edges are called the \emph{extremal} constructions.
 In contrast to the graph case, determining the Tur\'an density of hypergraphs remains a major research area.
 There is no unique parameter, like the chromatic number, that determines the Tur\'an density.
 In some cases, the extremal $F$-free construction is the densest $r$-graph with chromatic or rainbow chromatic number smaller than $F$ \cite{MuPi07,fano-1,fano-2}.
 However, the extremal constructions for other $F$ are mystifying, including fractal-like iterated blowups \cite{BaLu22,KLP24,LiMaPf24}, algebraic constructions \cite{KeSu05}, and exponentially numerous families of examples \cite{BaClLu22}.